-I just recently finished the final editing on 6 plans to address impairments to the watershed in Washtenaw and Livingston counties.
+I just recently finished the final editing on 6 plans to address impairments to the watershed in Middle Huron Partners and Livingston counties.
 The problems we addressed in those plans were the things we spend most of our time here at the Council trying to address, namely excessive nutrients, degraded aquatic habitat and periodic bacterial contamination.
 Each plan is written to address the problem locally and remedial activities are recommended that addressed specific potential problem sources based on extensive monitoring and modeling.
 One theme cut across all the plans, however: FLOW.

 Over the many years we have inhabited this watershed, we have altered the natural stream flows a little bit at a time.
 We’ve directly changed hydrology by building dams and straightening out channels.
 We’ve also affected the streams indirectly by hardening the ground surfaces and forcing storm runoff to head quickly to the stream channels rather than working through the soil (groundwater).
 We now know that this led to channel and streambank erosion, added nutrients, diminished in-stream habitat and washed wastes and pollutants directly into our waterways.